ROGER BELVEAL, FUTURIST SCULPTOR

 Excuses are obsolete

-Sadly there is still terrible design.
+Sadly, there is still terrible design all around us.
 In the past it could be blamed on ignorance.
 Now that’s hard to do.
 Knowledge of good design principles is available.
-The will to use this knowledge and use it for good purposes, this is not everywhere.
-For this reason, some of my TechXpressionist work has turned from celebration of great technology design toward commentary on the deliberately bad design.
+However, the will to use this knowledge and use it for good purposes, this is not everywhere.
+For this reason, some of my TechXpressionist work has turned from celebration of great technology design toward commentary on deliberately bad design and what we call Dark Patterns.

 Making it real